Spain off the beaten path: 27 Bucket list-worthy places!

 Towards the end of the trail, you get to the first of two suspension bridges hanging along the cliffside.
 The end of the linear route rewards you with a little waterfall to cool down before your return.
 One of the best off the beaten path hikes in Spain I’ve been on!

 You’ll need a car to get to Canillas de Aceituno and can easily be done as a day trip from Malaga.
-If you want to stay a couple of days to hike La Maroma too you can stay at Casa Bonita.
+If you want to stay a couple of days to hike La Maroma too I recommend staying in town.

 hiking off the beaten track in Spain